python-bonobo/bonobo/docs/guide/services.rst

 Future and proposals
 ::::::::::::::::::::

-This first implementation and it will evolve.
-Base concepts will stay, though.
+This is a first implementation and it will evolve.
+Base concepts will stay the same though.

 May or may not happen, depending on discussions.